isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-pros-and-cons-of-using-glue-traps-for-mice.markdown

 - Apply some cooking oil on the affected place and dab the glue remains.
 - Allow the oil to stay for some few minutes.
 Using a dry cloth, rub the skin to remove the softened glue.
 ### 4. Any other pet might get stuck on the trap e.g. House pets
-You need to take the trapped animal and dispose it to your garbage.
-A small child might get stuck his hand or leg while in the house accidentally.
+You need to take the trapped animal and dispose it to your garbage.Â A small child might get stuck his hand or leg while in the house accidentally.
 - The trap might have been spoilt by heat or moisture hence not meeting the mission.
 - The trap might have been dislocated by another pet or something from where you had placed it.
 - Trapped mice might use their own urine and hair to free themselves from the traps.